-Look for Lauren’s next book, Bodies of Work: Contemporary Figurative Painting, in WINTER 2015.
+Lauren’s next book, Bodies of Work: Contemporary Figurative Painting, will be published in December 2015.
+It is available now for pre-order on Amazon.

 Painted Landscapes: Contemporary Views